avanetten/avanetten.github.io/README.md

 #### SpaceNet 7

 SpaceNet 7 was the first SpaceNet challenge to focus on time series analysis, specifically urban development and building tracking.
-See the CosmiQ Works [project page](https://www.cosmiqworks.org/archived-projects/spacenet-7/), [SpaceNet page](https://spacenet.ai/sn7-challenge/), or the papers below for further details about SpaceNet 7.
+See the [CosmiQ Works](https://www.cosmiqworks.org/archived-projects/spacenet-7/) project page, [SpaceNet page](https://spacenet.ai/sn7-challenge/), or the papers above for further details about SpaceNet 7.

 <img src="figs/sn7_gif.gif" height="400">